Overview

 ISN GREEN-K - Global Environmental Evolution in Nephrology and Kidney Care

-GREEN-K Global Environmental Evolution in Nephrology and Kidney Care calls on the development of climate resilient kidney care systems that function through accountable, sustainable low carbon health care, and propose a pathway to achieve this goal through a global, collaborative, and inclusive multidisciplinary working group.
-The ‘GREEN-K’ initiative has a vision of ‘Sustainable kidney care for a healthy planet and healthy kidneys’, and mission to ‘Promote and support environmentally sustainable and resilient kidney care globally through advocacy, education, and collaboration’.
+GREEN-K Global Environmental Evolution in Nephrology and Kidney Care calls on the development of climate-resilient kidney care systems that function through accountable, sustainable low carbon health care, and proposes a pathway to achieve this goal through a global, collaborative, and inclusive multidisciplinary working group.
+The ‘GREEN-K’ initiative has a vision of ‘Sustainable kidney care for a healthy planet and healthy kidneys’, and a mission to ‘Promote and support environmentally sustainable and resilient kidney care globally through advocacy, education, and collaboration’.

 This initiative will be inclusive and global, focusing on collaborative action to develop a coordinated plan to achieve low carbon kidney services across our spectrum of care.
 Suren Kanagasundaram (Clinical co-chair) and Mark Harber (Workstream lead) sit on the steering committee for this important piece of work.
 More information can be found here.